Richard Semmel: Nazi persecution and flight

 When the Nazis came to power in Germany on January 30, 1933, Semmel was persecuted as a Jew.
-He fled Germany for the Netherlands in 1933, selling some of his art collection at the Dutch auction house Frederik Muller & Cie. in Amsterdam on 21 November 1933.
+He fled Germany for the Netherlands in 1933, selling some of his art collection at the Dutch auction house Frederik Muller & Cie. in Amsterdam on 13 June and 21 November 1933.
 When Nazi German occupied Holland, he fled again, arriving in New York in 1941.
 His business, Arthur Samulon, was transferred to a non-Jew (Aryanized) in 1934 and liquidated in 1939.

 During the German occupation of the Netherlands, Semmel's brother died in the Dutch transit camp Westerbork.
 Semmel lived in impoverished conditions in New York and depended on the support of friends.
 He died there in 1950, declaring Grete Gross-Eisenstädt, a longtime family friend, as his heir.

 Their grandchildren tried several times to achieve the restitution of artworks from the Richard Semmel collection.

 In the future, a memorial stele in front of the former residence at Pacelliallee 19/21 in Berlin will commemorate his fate.

 The Art Collection of Richard Semmel

 The exact size of Richard Semmel's art collection is not known.
 According to estimates, there were more than 120 paintings in the collection.
-On November 21, 1933, 71 paintings from the collection were auctioned off at the Amsterdam auction house Frederik Muller & Cie.
+On June 13, 1933 important nineteenth- and twentieth-century paintings were auctioned by Mensing & Fils (Frederik Muller & Cie) in Amsterdam.
+A second auction of 71 paintings followed on November 21, 1933.
 Some of Semmel's artworks were auctioned later in Switzerland while others remained in the Netherlands where they were confiscated in 1942 during the Nazi occupation.
 Semmel's collection featured Dutch Old Master paintings and works by French Impressionist and Post-Impressionist artists.